iLLiac4/ESP8266-DHT11/README.md

 # ESP8266-DHT11
-ESP8266 with DHT11 including sleep mode code
+ESP8266 with DHT11 including sleep mode code.
+To enable deep sleep on ESP-01 module you have to solder one wire like on this picture http://zftlab.org/images/2014102801.jpg You do not need to remove LED.

 To change the sleep time shange this part of code.
 It is basically minutes*seconds: